bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-12-20-newsletter.md

 node.

-A [new mining interface][news325 mining] for Bitcoin Core saw development with the goal to support miners using the [Stratum v2][topic pooled mining] protocol that can be set to allow each miner to select their own transactions.
+A [new mining interface][news325 mining] for Bitcoin Core saw development with the goal of supporting miners using the [Stratum v2][topic pooled mining] protocol that can be set to allow each miner to select their own transactions.
 However, Anthony Towns noted earlier in the year that independent transaction selection could [raise share validation costs][news315 shares] for mining pools.
-If those pools responded by limiting validation, it could allow a invalid shares attack that's similar to the well-known [block withholding attack][topic block withholding].
+If those pools responded by limiting validation, it could allow an invalid shares attack that's similar to the well-known [block withholding attack][topic block withholding].
 A 2011 proposed solution to withholding attacks was discussed, although it would require a challenging consensus change.